im-rahulr/gemini-cli/docs/tools/web-search.md

 - `query` (string, required): The search query.

-## How to use `google_web_search` with the Gemini CLI
+## How to use `google_web_search` with the CodeCraft CLI

-The `google_web_search` tool sends a query to the Gemini API, which then performs a web search. `google_web_search` will return a generated response based on the search results, including citations and sources.
+The `google_web_search` tool sends a query to the CodeCraft API, which then performs a web search. `google_web_search` will return a generated response based on the search results, including citations and sources.

 Usage: